 This is useful in cases where draft specifications strongly hint at new properties and vendors want to implement incomplete specifications to see how they’re handled in the real world.

 A good example is the border-radius property.
-This is a property introduced in CSS level 3 and first featured in a working draft of the CSS 3 border module in 2002.
+This is a property introduced in CSS level 3 and first featured in a http://www.w3.org/TR/2002/WD-css3-border-20021107/#the-border-radius.
 It currently features in a candidate recommendation of the CSS3 backgrounds and borders module and is yet to be formally specified.